 7) Adjust the chin strap when you're sure the helmet stays in place without the harness.
-It should fit snugly under your chin such that it will hold the helmet in place, but not so tightly as to cause discomfort against your throat such that you can't swallow or you feel you might choke.
+It should fit snugly under your chin such that it will hold the helmet in place, but not so tightly as to cause discomfort against your throat or make you feel as though you can't swallow or might choke.
 Some helmets have sliding clips that allow you to adjust the harness for comfort around the ears.

 Dover Saddlery highly recommends that you adhere to the guidelines provided in the topic, Helmet Storage and Use.
 Additionally, if your well-fitting helmet becomes loose over time for any reason, it should be replaced with a helmet that fits properly.